One Program, Eight Sessions, Two Awesome Locations:

 What is the CLTC curriculum about?

 The emphasis at CLTC is on building leadership skills applicable across participants’ AZA, BBG, or BBYO chapters, high school classrooms, and home communities.
 Jewish values and community service also are central to the CLTC experience.
-Members plan and lead daily morning services (or Shacharit) and Shabbat services, and engage in active philanthropy while choosing and raising money for a BBYO Stand UP cause.
+Members plan and lead daily morning (Shacharit) services as well as Shabbat services.